ivycheung7/ivycheung7.github.io/README.md

 # DogsRUs
-Turning Into Reality: Spring 2016
+Turning Ideas Into Reality: Spring 2016

 A mobile app that connects potential pet adopters with adoption shelters.